cloudflare/workers-sdk/.changeset/fresh-worms-knock.md

 "wrangler": patch
 ---

-fix: add a warning if a user inadvertently uploads a Pages \_workers.js file as an asset
+fix: error if a user inadvertently uploads a Pages `_workers.js` file or directory as an asset